 8 minute read

-Electronic payslips – also known as online payslips and epayslips – are the most common way for employees to receive their payslips.
-Here we share the key benefits of delivering electronic payslips for payroll teams still yet to make the switch.
+Electronic payslips, also known as online payslips and epayslips, are the most common way for employees to receive their payslips.
+Here, we share the key benefits of delivering electronic payslips for payroll teams that have yet to make the switch.

 Traditionally, employees would receive a paper payslip on a weekly or monthly basis, and many still do.
-However, as technology has evolved and influenced how we communicate, payroll teams have met changing employee expectations.
+However, as technology has evolved and influenced how we communicate, payroll teams have adapted to meet changing employee expectations.
 Electronic payslips are now very often the standard rather than the exception.

 The latest CIPP payslip distribution report found 60% of organisations provide electronic payslips via an online self-service facility (with a further 32% using email, but we’ll come back to that in a moment).
-The distribution of payslips has seen a significant shift since the CIPP first began its research in 2008, where only 12% used an online self-service facility.
+The distribution of payslips has undergone a significant shift since the CIPP first began its research in 2008, when only 12% of organisations used an online self-service facility.

 60% of organisations provide electronic payslips via an online self-service facility¹